RadioAstronomySoftwareGroup/pyuvsim/docs/usage.rst

 The function ``uvsim.run_pyuvsim`` in uvsim.py accepts as input a path to a yaml ``obsparam`` file and writes out the data to ``uvfits``, ``miriad``, or ``uvh5`` format.
 Optionally, it can also skip writing the data out and just return a ``UVData`` object filled with simulated data.
-The default behavior is to write to ``uvfits``.
+The default behavior is to write to ``uvh5``.

 This is demonstrated in more detail in ``run_param_pyuvsim.py`` in the scripts directory.
 See :doc:`parameter_files` for information on the parameter files.